Jasinia Frausto, Region 1

 Bio

-Sandra Casperson is currently in her 12th year of teaching, but began advising journalism in 2012 with the opening of Robert Vela High School, the fourth high school in the Edinburg school district.
-She advises the Legacy, a 288-page yearbook and the Blue Streak News, an online newspaper.
+Sandra Casperson is currently in her 17th year of teaching, but began advising journalism in 2012 with the opening of Robert Vela High School, the fourth high school in the Edinburg school district.
+She advises the Legacy, a 288-page yearbook.
 Yearbook journalism has been a part of Casperson’s life since her freshman year in high school.
 She earned a bachelor’s in journalism from The University of Texas-Pan American and entered the teaching profession in 2008.
-Casperson also sponsors Student Council, UIL Journalism, Quill & Scroll, the newspaper club and serves as a webmaster and social media director for her campus.
+Casperson also sponsors Student Council and Quill & Scroll.